acaprojects/powerbi-responsive/README.md

 > <sup>*</sup>`min-width`, `max-width`, `min-height` and `max-height` parameters are supported with values in `px`.

-For example, to enable reponsive layouts for a page titled `MyReport`, create the following pages:
+For example, to enable responsive layouts for a page titled `MyReport`, create the following pages:
 *   `MyReport [min-width: 960px]`
 *   `MyReport [min-width: 768px]`
 *   `MyReport [min-width: 480px]`